bjsi/incremental-writing/README.md

-## Obsidian Incremental Writing Plugin
+# Obsidian Incremental Writing Plugin

-## How to install the plugin

-Go to releases.
-Download the zip file.
-Unzip into your obsidian plugins directory.
+This plugin allows you to do incremental writing in Obsidian.
+Notes and blocks can be added to queues that will schedule reviews of your writing over time.

 ## Using the plugin